 Stephen didn’t get involved with church until he was a young adult.
 He led the team that came to Wisconsin to start Madison Church.
 Stephen loves the way our church helps people discover their purpose and mobilizes them to join the community’s mission.

-Growing up, Benita regularly attended a Lutheran Church with her family while Mike came up in the Catholic Church.
-They found our church online.
-Both Benita and Mike love the messages and people who make them feel like family.
+Mike came up in the Catholic Church.
+His family found our church online.
+Mike loves the messages and people who make them feel like family.

 Jake was baptized as an infant, but his family didn’t find a permanent home church until much later in his life.
 He found out about Madison Church through Stephen’s family in Northern Wisconsin.
 Jake loves the welcoming atmosphere, people, and sermons.

 Daniel was raised going to church, but became disillusioned and left it all behind until his son was born.
 He found our church through a Google search.
 Daniel loves the community and commitment he’s encountered since that first visit.

 We connect with God when we grow spiritually.
 Growing spiritually occurs through baptism, studying the Bible, prayer, and participating in weekend services.

 We connect with the Church when we gather together.
 Gathering together means being involved in a small group, developing apprentice leaders, caring for family, resolving conflict, and learning from other leaders.